NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Housing

-Spain's rental market has tightened considerably since 2021, with rents rising 30–50% in Madrid and Barcelona due to housing shortages and tourism pressure.
-Valencia and other cities remain more affordable.
-Understanding the rental process — NIE requirements, fianza deposits, and the Spanish lease structure — is essential before you start searching.
+Spain's rental market has tightened considerably since 2021, with rents rising 30–50% in Madrid and Barcelona.
+Major 2026 changes: a new national rent index replaces CPI for rent hikes, room rental caps are in effect, seasonal leases capped at 6 months, and Barcelona's Airbnb licenses expire by October 2028.
+Understanding the rental process — NIE requirements, fianza deposits, and the Spanish lease structure — is essential.

 💼